sagardnshah/phising-classifier-with-SciKit/cf/README.md

 Random Forests is the best model based on multiple metrics such as confusion matrix, ROC curve, AUC, etc.

-each .py file will output it's respective model's predictions to cf-phish.csv, and cf-non-phish.csv
+each .py file will output it's respective model's predictions to cf-phish.csv, and cf-nonphish.csv